Image to Text: How to Extract Text From An Image

 Step 1: Find your image

-You can capture text from a scanned image, upload your image file from your computer, or take a screenshot on your desktop.
+To capture text from a scanned image, first upload it to the Snagit Editor or take a screenshot on your desktop.

 extract text from image step 1